kistz/tm-tourney-manager/README.md

 4. Live updating weboscket based api for custom tournament frontends.

 ## Architecture
-First let's discuss the architecture of the backend/database to give you an idea what possible.
+First let's discuss the architecture of the backend/database to give you an idea whats possible.
+At the core the tourney-manager allows you to define 4 things:
+- Tournament: Self explaining xdd.
+Has multiple events an owner and optionally additional organizers.
+- Event: Something which can be considered as one unit/playday and has dependencies and rules for advancing e.g. a eliminationi bracket.
+Consists of multiple stages.
+- Stage: A parallelizable point in time at the event with multiple matches.
+- Match: A concrete instantiation where players compete.

 ## Project Structure
 - `tm-server-types`: Provides type abstractions over GBX Remote 2 for use by all other crates or standalone.